sachin1mittal/HnH-Assignment/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you have to do to run this app:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Copy config.sample.json to a new file and name it config.json

+* Add postgres database credentials in config.json for development and test env.

+* run `rake db:create && rake db:migrate && rake db:seed`

-* How to run the test suite
+* run `rake start`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* App will be accessible on localhost:3000

+* To run Tests: run `rspec spec`